 To implement the scheme, OK:GO relies on input from individual businesses.
 Companies can gather, manage, and communicate the information themselves using a simple system based on technology provided by ginto, a platform operated by the association AccessibilityGuide.

-If a business would like to participate in the initiative, the required information can be collected using the ginto app.
-After that, the company adds the OK:GO logo to its website which links to the information it has provided.
+If a business would like to participate in the initiative, the required information can be collected using the ginto business account.
+After that, the company adds the OK:GO logo to its website and links it to the accessibility information it has provided.
 The OK:GO logo on the website signals to visitors that they are welcome and that accessibility information is available.

 Partners & participants